In the UK, Easter is one of the major festivals of the year. It is full of customs, folklore and food.

-In Britain, the Queen takes part in the Ceremony of the Royal Maundy, which dates back to Edward 1.
-This involves the Queen handing out “Maundy Money” to senior citizens.
-It is usually 1 man and 1 woman for each year of the Queens age, and they are usually chosen for having done service to their community.
+In Britain, the Queen takes part in the Ceremony of the Royal Maundy, which dates back to Edward I. This involves the Queen handing out “Maundy Money” to senior citizens.
+It is usually one man and one woman for each year of the Queen's age, and they are usually chosen for having done service to their community.
 They receive ceremonial red and white purses which contain coins made especially for the occasion.
 The white purse contains one coin for each year of the monarch's reign.
 The red purse contains money in place of other gifts that used to be given to the poor.

-Another common symbol of Easter is the Easter Egg, though it is likely this came from a time before Christianity.
+Another common symbol of Easter is the Easter egg, though it is likely this came from a time before Christianity.
 Eggs are widely seen as a symbol of fertility and new birth, which matches the arrival of spring and the new year.
-Traditionally eggs would be boiled, then painted, and given as gifts.
-However today, most eggs that are given are made of chocolate!
-However, eggs are not just eaten.
-They are still painted and decorated by kids and given as gifts or hunted in big Easter Egg hunts.

-Also, for fun, eggs are also not just decorated and eaten, but thrown down hills at Easter as well, in some parts of the UK, such as in Preston, Lancashire, children will attempt to “roll” an egg down the hill, with the first egg down the hill being crowned the winner!
-Not surprisingly, not many eggs actually survive the journey intact, so often it is the egg that made it the furthest without cracking that is eventually crowned.
+In some parts of the UK, such as in Preston, Lancashire, children will attempt to 'roll' an egg down the hill, with the first egg down the hill being crowned the winner!
+Not surprisingly, not many eggs actually survive the journey intact, so often it is the egg that made it the furthest without cracking that wins.

 Easter in Manchester and the North West of England

-If you are in England during the time of Easter, then make sure you have time to enjoy the local events as there will be many, and make sure you are not full, as there is a lot of food to enjoy!
-Especially chocolate!
+If you are in England during the time of Easter, then make sure you have time to enjoy the many local events, and make sure you are not full, as there is a lot of food to enjoy... especially chocolate!